 - It is designed for large screens.
 It is not optimized for mobile.

-- The editor may become sluggish if you are running a writing assistant browser extension like Grammarly or ProWritingAid.
+- The editor may become sluggish if you are running a writing extension like Grammarly or ProWritingAid.

 - If you want a sample Fountain script to test with, you can download one from the Fountain website.